If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 Table of Contents

-Common defects that are reported include:
+On the other hand, common defects that are disclosed include:

 - Material defects.